Career Guide

 The path to becoming a New Hampshire game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + 2 years college or military), and a clean background for New Hampshire.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + 2 years college or military, and a clean record are the entry bar in New Hampshire.

-2. Complete education or qualifying experience — High school diploma + 2 years college or military.
+- Satisfy the education or experience requirement — High school diploma + 2 years college or military.

-3. Apply and pass the entrance exams — New Hampshire Fish and Game Department administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The New Hampshire Fish and Game Department, Law Enforcement Division stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the New Hampshire Police Standards and Training Council Academy program.
+- Earn your academy diploma — Finish the New Hampshire Police Standards and Training Council Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.